 - T. A. Pai Management Institute (TAPMI), Manipal

-- Department of Humanities & Social Sciences, MHRM, IIT–KGP
+- Department of Humanities and Social Sciences, IIT Kharagpur (IIT–KGP)

-- Institute for Financial Management & Research (IFMR), Chennai
+- Institute for Financial Management and Research (IFMR), Chennai

 - Lal Bahadur Shastri Institute of Management (LBSIM), Delhi